This post tells the story about the day I found out I am BRCA2 positive.

 After hanging up the phone that day, I realized on top of everything else, I had surely sounded cynical, desperate and probably more than a little annoying, but I didn’t care.
-I was literally fighting for my life at that point.
+I wanted answers.

 Immediately I knew from his demeanor what the results were.
 Actually, I knew even before he entered the room.
 Some things you just know.
 Call it woman’s intuition, or whatever.
 I somehow knew what the results would be.